fuzzylabs/MindGPT/README.md

 kubectl get service streamlit-service -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

-Interact with the streamlit application by visiting the address.
+If you visit that URL in browser, you should be able to interact with the deployed streamlit application.

 # &#129309; Acknowledgements